 Before you go into surgery, make sure all of your loose ends are tied up so that you don’t have to worry about anything during recovery but resting and healing!
 Depending on the surgery and treatment, you might need to miss work, so make sure everything is set up with that.
 Also, make sure all of your doctor appointments are set and that you have all of your medications readily available.
 To help kill the time while recovering, since you will need to get plenty of rest and stay off your feet, have books, movies, and television available to occupy your time.
 Also, a computer and comfortable backrest will help pass the time.

 Arizona Foot and Ankle Center

-The Arizona Foot and Ankle Center offers a variety of surgical as well as regenerative medicine and non-surgical options for foot and ankle pain.
+The Arizona Foot and Ankle Center offers a variety of surgical procedures as well as regenerative medicine and other non-surgical options for foot and ankle pain.
 We are home to the highly trained and experienced Dr. Kris DiNucci, who delivers exceptional patient care and treatment options.
 Our entire staff is friendly, efficient and strive to deliver only the best results for each patient.
 If you are suffering from foot or ankle pain, schedule an evaluation with the Arizona Foot and Ankle Center today.